-The Info Systems and Computer Applications exam covers material that is usually taught in an intro-level business course.
-NOTE: The CLEP exam fee will increase to $89 beginning July 1, 2019.
+The Information Systems exam covers material that is usually taught in an intro-level business course.

 Add Study Guides